Sustainable Development Goals

 - Argentina: PAGE is exploring various avenues to support Argentina in the development of sustainable finance.
 In 2020, PAGE developed a financial instrument with the Public Bank of the Federal State of Chaco, which is based on Ecosystem Valuation.
 Going forward this will be replicated in other Provinces.

-- Burkina Faso: The adoption of the support project for the implementation of the National Strategy on Green Economy paves the way for further resources mobilization beyond PAGE.
-In line with this goal, PAGE supported a virtual workshop from 16-18 December 2020 to train government officials from various ministries, as well as NGO staff, in the development of bankable projects, which could attract climate funding.
-There are plans to continue with additional trainings in early 2021.
+- Burkina Faso: The adoption of a support project for the implementation of the National Strategy on Green Economy paves the way for further resources mobilization beyond PAGE.
+In line with this goal, PAGE supported three virtual workshop in December 2020 and January 2021 to train government officials from various ministries, as well as NGO staff, in the development of bankable projects, which could attract climate funding.
+As a result, two proposals have been developed for submission to the Green Climate Fund.

 Target 17.9: Enhance international support for implementing effective and targeted capacity-building in developing countries to support national plans to implement all the sustainable development goals, including through North-South, South-South and triangular cooperation.